buildkite/docs/pages/pipelines/rules/overview.md

 # Rules overview

-Rules allow you to manage permissions between Buildkite resources.
+Rules allow you to customize permissions between Buildkite resources.

-Rules express that an action is allowed between a source resource (e.g. a pipeline) and a target resource (e.g. another pipeline).
+Rules express that an action (e.g. triggering a build) is allowed between a source resource (e.g. a pipeline) and a target resource (e.g. another pipeline).

-Rules provide explicit access between resources, allowing granting or restricting access between resources that would normally be determined by the default permissions.
+Rules are used to grant or restrict access between resources that would normally be determined by the default permissions.

 ## Available rule types

 ### `pipeline.trigger_build.pipeline`

-Allows a pipeline in one cluster to trigger a pipeline in another cluster.
+Allows one pipeline to trigger another.
+This is useful where you want to allow a pipeline to trigger a build in another cluster, or if you want to allow a public pipeline to trigger a private one.

+Note that this rule type overrides the usual [trigger step permissions checks](docs/pipelines/trigger-step#permissions) on users and teams.

 Rule document: